All the absolute best Boxing Day sales worth shopping today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The best Boxing Day sales 2021: Deals from Asos, Dyson, Apple, Simba and more
+The best Boxing Day sales 2021: Biggest deals on Dyson, AirPods, Ugg and more

-Looking to grab a post-Christmas bargain?
-We’ve found the best offers on Dyson, Charlotte Tilbury and more
+After a post-Christmas bargain?
+Here’s the crème de la crème from Timberland, Charlotte Tilbury and more

 For some of us, Christmas Day is the most highly anticipated day of the year – with millions of people waking up at the crack of dawn to see what Santa left them, stick the turkey in the oven and pop open a bottle of champagne for breakfast.